Issite/wanderers/README.md

-# Wanderers - Minimal Client-Server Setup
+# Wanderers

-A minimal web-based io game implementation focusing on the "join game" use case.
+A remake of the once-popular, now-defunct browser game wanderers.io.

 ## Project Structure